 If you want no one can edit or update your Excel file without your permission, you can make your Excel file read-only.
 No problem if you don’t know how to make an Excel file read-only.
-In this article, we will discuss the whole process to make Excel files read-only.
+In this article, we will discuss the whole process of making Excel files read-only.
 We will also show how we can disable the read-only option from an Excel file.

-2 Ways to Make Excel File Read Only
+How to Make Excel File Read Only: 2 Suitable Ways

 There are two ways to make Excel files read-only.
 One is without a password and another one is password protected.
 Please have a look at the below section for details.